theresa-de-ocampo/azure-documentation/11-sas.md

   </tbody>
 </table>

 Notice that it uses `sr` and not `srt`.
-If you try to to use this SAS URL to attach to a Storage Account or Service, you'll get an error.
+If you try to use this SAS URL to attach to a Storage Account or Service, you'll get an error.

 ![The SAS is not a valid account SAS.
 An account SAS with service ('ss') and resource type ('srt') parameters is required.](assets/11-sas/03-error-container-level-sas.png)